Drug policy evaluation

 |Other approaches||Assessment by means of ongoing indicator monitoring, research projects, or regional or local strategy evaluation|

 There is often no neat divide between the types of evaluation, and countries may have conducted more than one sort over time.
 In some countries (e.g. France), evaluations of different projects and responses have long been undertaken and have functioned as assessments of measures outlined in strategies and action plans.
-Consequently, the map below shows a snapshot of the situation reported by EMCDDA countries up to the end of 2016.
+Consequently, the map below shows a snapshot of the situation reported by EMCDDA countries at the end of 2020.

 A final drug strategy evaluation typically takes the form of either a multi-criteria evaluation or an implementation progress review at the end of the strategy’s timeframe.
-In 2016, there were 10 multi-criteria evaluations, 10 implementation progress reviews, and 4 issue-specific evaluations reported as having recently taken place, while 6 EMCDDA reporting countries used other approaches, like a mix of indicator assessment and research projects.
+There were 16 multi-criteria evaluations, 6 implementation progress reviews, and 3 targeted evaluations reported as having recently taken place at the end of 2020, while four EMCDDA reporting countries used other approaches, such as a mix of indicator assessment and research projects.

-Examples of evaluations, where publically available, provide details about the method used and findings.
-These reports and overviews can be found in the EMCDDA Drugs Library (coming soon) while additional information can be found in the Country Drug Reports.
+Examples of evaluations, where publicly available, provide details about the method used and findings.
+These reports and overviews can be found in the EMCDDA Document Library.
 These documents do not, however, represent all evaluations undertaken or the approach followed over time in any country.
 They are a selection linked to the map for explanatory purposes.

 You can access publicly available national evaluation documents below.